oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 entities need not have the `id` control information, and 4.01 clients MUST treat entities with neither `id` control information nor a full set of key properties as transient entities.
-Services MAY use a string value following the pattern `odata:transient:{some-generated-identifier-unique-within-the-response}` instead of `null`, for example if they need to solve circular dependencies between transient entities by injecting an entity reference.
+In 4.02 payloads the `id` control information for transient entities MAY have a string value following the pattern `odata:transient:{some-generated-identifier-unique-within-the-response}`, for example if services need to represent circular dependencies between transient entities using [entity references](#EntityReference).

+Transient entities cannot be
-Entities with `id` equal to `null` cannot be updated or compared to other entities.
+updated or compared to other entities.
 If [`metadata=minimal`](#metadataminimalodatametadataminimal)
 is specified and the `id` is not present in the entity, then